-Travel 6 minutes 09 January 2024
+Travel 9 minutes 09 October 2025

 Raffles Hotel Singapore: A Tale of the Iconic 19th Century Hotel

-Throughout its 135 years of history, the Grande Dame of Singapore has hosted countless dignitaries and celebrities for good reason.
+Singapore’s first and only Three-Key hotel has throughout its 135 years of history, hosted countless dignitaries and celebrities.
 The storied property on Beach Road is not only rich in history, but also in luxurious experiences that will be remembered through time.

-Raffles Hotel Singapore, which opened its doors to guests in 1887, is one of the few remaining 19th century hotels in the world.
+Raffles Hotel, Singapore, which opened its doors to guests in 1887, is one of the few remaining 19th century hotels in the world.

 L-R: Architectural details of the Raffles Square and Palm Court